KittyGiraudel/site/_posts/2013-07-15-understanding-sass-lists.md

 ## Final words

-<blockquote class="pull-quote--right">Having a very permissive syntax can be complicated.</blockquote>
+> Having a very permissive syntax can be complicated.

 The three versions we saw in the previous section work like a charm, <span style="text-decoration: line-through">the one you should use is really up to you</span> *although the one with `append(..)` is definitely the cleaner way of handling this.
 You can also do it in some other more complicated and dirty ways.*